A Lightweight, High-Extension, Planar 3-Degree-of-Freedom Manipulator Using Pinched Bistable Tapes: Design and Implementation

 \subsubsection{Bistable Tape}

-The bistable tape forms the backbone of the manipulator and is stored in reels at the base.
-Two tapes are placed back-to-back, resulting in symmetric bending behavior as well as increasing the overall stiffness.
+Two bistable tapes form the backbone of the manipulator and are stored in reels at the base.
+The two tapes are placed back-to-back, resulting in symmetric bending behavior as well as increasing the overall stiffness.
 The stiffness of a bistable tape is dependent on its transverse curvature.
-We used pre-stressed 0.2~mm thick bistable steel tapes from tape measures for our manipulator.
+We used pre-stressed 0.2~mm thick bistable steel tapes from commercial off-the-shelf tape measures for our manipulator.
 These tapes possess a constant positive transverse curvature which is imparted to the steel strips via heat treatment and plastic bending during manufacturing.
 This also gives the tapes their bistability.
-The tapes can exist flat, with zero longitudinal curvature and non-zero transverse curvature, or coiled, with non-zero longitudinal curvature and zero transverse curvature; this latter property enables the tapes to be stored compactly in spools.
+The tapes can exist extended, with zero longitudinal curvature and non-zero transverse curvature, or coiled, with non-zero longitudinal curvature and zero transverse curvature; this latter property enables the tapes to be stored compactly in spools.

 When the tape is extended, its transverse curvature imparts longitudinal bending stiffness.
 The manipulator backbone is formed by placing two tapes back-to-back, ensuring that one tape experiences opposite sense bending regardless of bend direction and resulting in increased arm stiffness.
 The effect of transverse curvature on bending stiffness is discussed in detail in Sec.~\ref{Sec Stiffness}.